Join us on a long weekend in the wild beauty of the Ulster coast...

 After checking into our hostel in the afternoon, we’ll head out to eat in the evening at a great local pub, where you’ll start to get a feeling for the warm local hospitality.
 Then the evening is yours to relax or have a few drinks!

 Days 2 & 3

-After a sit down breakfast at 8am, we’ll all make our own packed lunches with the fresh ingredients provided and head out on the day’s walk.
+After breakfast, we’ll all make our own packed lunches with the fresh ingredients provided and head out on the day’s walk.
 There are quite a few options so we can decide more about each walk the day before, but possible options include: